Have you ever tried writing a Bash script and felt stuck figuring out how to handle command-line options like -f or --file?

 Error handling is a core strength of getopts, and it’s even better when paired with user-friendly features like a help message (-h).

-The key to combining help with error handling is the usage function.
-This function provides clear instructions on how to use your script and is invoked whenever an error occurs.
+The key to combining helpful feedback with error handling is using a usage function.
+This function provides clear instructions on how to use your script and is called whenever an error occurs.

 Here’s how it works: